 Steve Jobs emphasized his favorite quote of “Simplicity is the ultimate sophistication.”
 However, only a few know that this simple philosophy of his was fueled by an undying and inexplicable passion for Japanese culture and history.

-Jobs had a special fondness for Japanese culture, which started with religion and grew to include business and lifestyle influences throughout his life.
+Jobs had a special fondness for Japanese culture, which started with religion and grew to include business and lifestyle influences throughout his entire life.

 Jobs was first influenced by the Japanese when he found Zen Buddhism.
 He was raised by adoptive parents and longed for somewhere to belong.
 He searched for a religion that felt right to him, and he even visited India to find what he was looking for.
 He ended up finding a Japanese School of China’s ancient religion by his home in Silicon Valley in California.
 He met Sōtō Zen monk Kōbun Otogawa there, who became Job’s life guide and spiritual teacher.
 Otagawa was present for all of Job’s significant events in his life, including his wedding.
 He’s known for asking Jobs hard questions and having him ponder the nature of reality.